9aia/thal/pm/BACKLOG.md

 - Move the "About" page to the Gaia website
 - Add privacy info about account deletion (cannot delete before month ends, but users can delete manually before)
 - ---
-- Add hydration loading indicator
+- Add loading splashscreen for hydration, data loading, etc
 - Improve a11y
 - Warn Clipboard API not allowed
 - ---